Last updated May 11, 2022.

 Most of us have driven a car while in a hypnotic state!

-Highway hypnosis occurs when you suddenly find yourself at your destination with no recollection of those last few miles.
+Highway hypnosis occurs when you suddenly find yourself further down the road with no recollection of those intervening miles.

 Don’t Worry, You’re In Control

-A good comparison to being hypnotized is being thoroughly absorbed in a good book or movie.
+A good analogue to being hypnotized is being thoroughly absorbed in a good book or movie.

-And you can easily snap back to reality at any time.
+And you can easily come back to reality at any time.

-Hypnosis has been acknowledged as a valid medical therapy since the 1950s.
-(4)
+Hypnosis has been acknowledged as a valid medical therapy by the American Medical Association, the American Psychological Association, and the British Medical Associations since the 1950s.

 Hypnosis is used to reduce stress, improve emotional well-being, and treat a wide variety of mental and neurological disorders.